usnistgov/zero-trust-architecture/_sources/VolumeD/FunctionalDemonstrationResultSummaries.rst

 -  For this build, we successfully demonstrated access using Windows, Mac, Linux, and mobile device iOS and Android endpoints.

--  Both Enterprise and Contractor Users on an enterprise endpoint or BYOD, on-prem or remote, are allowed or denied access to enterprise resources (on-prem and cloud) in accordance with policy via VMware Workspace One Access.
+-  Both Enterprise and Contractor Users on an enterprise endpoint or BYOD, on-prem or remote, are allowed or denied access to enterprise resources (on-prem and cloud) in accordance with policy via VMware Workspace ONE Access.

    -  The policy engine can differentiate between employees and contractors and provide different access permissions to each user type.